Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Experiments

 \subsection{High-Dimensional Tori}

 We validate the scalability of our method using the synthetic data on high-dimensional tori.
-We follow \citet{debortoli2022rsgm} by creating a wrapped Gaussian distribution with a random mean and variance of 0.2 on $n$-dimensional tori where we compare the performance with RSGM trained via the implicit score matching and RFM.
+We follow \citet{debortoli2022rsgm} by creating a wrapped Gaussian distribution with a random mean and variance of 0.2 on $n$-dimensional tori where we compare the performance with RFM and RSGM trained via implicit score matching.
 To make a fair comparison, we use the same model architecture for all methods, where the total number of parameters for our models match that of the baselines.
 We describe the detailed setting in Appendix~\ref{app:exp:htori}.
-As shown in Figure~\ref{fig:torus}~(Right), ours constantly outperforms RSGM, especially in high dimensions where RSGM scales poorly with the dimensions due to the high variance in computing the stochastic divergence of the training objective.
+As shown in Figure~\ref{fig:torus}~(Right), ours constantly outperforms RSGM, especially in high dimensions.
+RSGM scales poorly with the dimensions due to the high variance in computing the stochastic divergence of the training objective.
 RFM also shows a significant drop in high dimensions which implies that the vector field could not be well-approximated with a limited number of parameters.
-On the other hand, ours is able to scale fairly well even for high dimensions as our training objective of Eq.~\eqref{eq:importance_sampling}, which guarantees to minimize the KL divergence between the data and model distribution, does not require computation of divergence.
-In particular, as shown in Table~\ref{fig:mesh_and_time} (Right), we achieve up to $\times$5 speedup in training compared to RSGM using implicit score matching (ISM), and also significantly faster than RSGM using ISM with the stochastic estimator (SSM).
-Our training time is comparable to Flow Matching which is simulation-free on tori, as we use only 15 steps for the in-training simulation.
+On the other hand, ours is able to scale fairly well even for high dimensions as our training objective of Eq.~\eqref{eq:importance_sampling} does not require computation of divergence or any approximation.
+We observe that our method shows consistent performance without degradation for higher dimensions when using more parameters, scaling fairly well even to dimension $10^4$.

+In particular, as shown in Table~\ref{fig:mesh_and_time} (Right), we achieve up to $\times$5 speedup in training compared to RSGM that uses implicit score matching (ISM), and also significantly faster than RSGM using ISM with the stochastic estimator (SSM).
+Our training time is comparable to Flow Matching which is simulation-free on tori.